chrisjosephs/systemseed_assessment/docs/README.md

 Anonymous users will not be able to alter checkboxes, but can still see content as far as the default config is concerned (though where this module is installed might say different, and that has been accounted for to satisfy "- Permission to modify state of To-Do items (not the node!) should be given only to the users who have access to view the checklist" part of spec).

-Similarly POSTing as unauthenticated user, will 401 forbidden on the backend.
+Similarly PATCHing as unauthenticated user, will 401 forbidden on the backend.

 This was done from "cookie" authentication method since the user would be logged into drupal already to access the application jsx.